 - The Moon at least, as shown in The Last Hero, is a globe shape.

 - There's also Terry Pratchett's earlier novel Strata, which has an (artificially constructed) flat world with an orbiting sun designed to look like a Ptolemaic world map.
+The end reveals that the people there are humans before being evacuated to Earth, and those old maps were simply accurate.

 - The world of Narnia is also flat.
 The characters reach the edge in The Voyage of the Dawn Treader.
 The three children never do see what (if anything) lies beyond Aslan's Country (though it's implied that the dome of the sky comes down to meet the ground there).
 The Narnians are surprised to find out that the Pevensies come from a round world, and are delighted, because that's what their fantasy stories are about.